 Having run psfgen, two new files will now appear in your 1-1-build directory: ubq.pdb and ubq.psf.
-Check this by typing ls in a Terminal.
+Check this by typing 1s in a Terminal.
 You have created the psf!
-You may want to inspect ubq.pdb using nedit.
+You may want to inspect ubq.pdb using VMD text editor.